Geodan/pg2b3dm/README.md

 Note: The keep_projection parameter is implemented for implicit tiling, not for explicit tiling.
 When using explicit tiling and keep_projection, an error will show up and the program will exit.

+## Subdivision parameter

+There are 2 tiling schemas supported: QUADTREE and OCTREE (default is QUADTREE), use parameter --subdivision.

+When the input geometries are distributed in a flat area (like buildings in a city), QUADTREE is preferred.

+OCTREE is used when the input geometries are distributed in a cube-like area.

+OCTREE tiling schema is currently in development.

+Most features are supported when using OCTREE subdivsion, except:

+- Explicting tiling;

+- LOD support;

+- Creating multiple subtree files.

 ## Query parameter

 The -q --query will be added to the 'where' part of all queries.